 My name is Devin Manzullo-Thomas.
-I’m a historian and archivist with interests in American religion, commemoration, and historical memory.
+I’m a church historian and archivist with interests in American Christianity, commemoration, and historical memory.
 I’m currently employed by Messiah College, a small, Christian liberal arts college in south-central Pennsylvania.

 Outside of my work at Messiah College, I’m pursuing my PhD in American history at Temple University in Philadelphia.
-In December 2016, I completed my coursework requirements and will take my comprehensive exams in spring 2017.
-My research fields include twentieth-century U.S. history, American religious history, and public history/commemoration.
+In December 2016 I completed my coursework requirements, and in May 2017 I passed my comprehensive exams and advanced to candidacy.
+I plan to defend my dissertation prospectus by the end of the year.

 Furthermore, because I believe that history-making is always a collaborative process, I pursue my research interests by participating in projects alongside community stakeholders, especially those within religious communities.